 I have already written a piece about the perilous position the Turtle Dove finds itself in with regard to its future existence so this is just recounting a pleasant hour or so that I spent this afternoon in the company of one particular Turtle Dove on Otmoor in Oxfordshire.
 Maybe it will turn out to be a requiem, hopefully not.

-I walked slowly down the Roman Road, the trees and tall banks of vegetation on either side now at their zenith, enclosing and sheltering me in a narrow green aisle from the mild wind, creating a silence of warmth and tranquillity.
+I walked slowly down the Roman Road, the trees and tall banks of vegetation on either side now at their peak of growth, enclosing and sheltering me in a narrow green aisle from the mild wind, creating a silence of warmth and tranquility.
 The track was deserted this lunchtime and I was free to be alone with my thoughts and feelings, just sharing them with a myriad of insect life

 I turned onto the bridleway and the distant gentle purring of a Turtle Dove, the Turtle Dove came to me on the breeze, and in harmony now with the gentle slow rhythm of the reserve I walked to where I knew I would find him, perched at his favourite spot, on his favourite branch, in his favourite tree, a large Oak, just across from the bridleway.